gabanox/aws-eks/README.md

     export clusterName=<cluster-name>
     ```

-1. Also add as an env cariable the region you are working on.
+1. Also add as an env variable the region you are working on.

     ```sh
     export AWS_REGION=<my-aws-region-code>